 SAS expanders are a storage technology that lets you maximize the storage capability of your SAS controller card.
 Like switches of an Ethernet network, SAS expanders enable you to connect a larger number of devices, that is, more SAS/SATA devices to a single SAS controller.
 Many SAS controllers support up to 128 or more hard drives.

-VMware has not extensively tested SAS expanders, as a result performance and operational predictability are relatively unknown at this point.
-For this reason, you should avoid configurations with SAS expanders.
+Because VMware has not extensively tested SAS expanders, avoid configurations with SAS expanders.